lebrunthibault/protocol0/p0_script/README.md

 - create a python virtual env, activate it and `pip install -r .\requirements.txt`
 - Try using a configurable midi controller to match the mappings in ./application/control_surface/group.
 The main commands are defined in ActionGroupMain

+### Install the backend

+- clone and follow the README install section of the [backend](https://github.com/lebrunthibault/protocol0/tree/main/p0_backend).
+- You should also

 ## Development